chmo-bu/Vocl/README_SOFTWARE.md

 6. Navigate to `File-Build Settings`, and select iOS.
 If it is greyed out, follow instructions [here](https://docs.unity3d.com/Manual/ios-environment-setup.html) to install the iOS build support module.
 Once successful, build the project.
 7. Open Xcode, select Open a Project, and navigate to the recently created build folder.
 Select and open it.
 Once loaded into the Xcode environment, follow [these](https://steemit.com/xcode/@ktsteemit/xcode-free-provisioning) instructions to build the app on the target iPad if you don't have an Apple Developer account.

-## Server Setup Instructions

-1. Once completed, please fill this in, Will.

 ## Dev-Build Tool Information

 ### Unity information